Skip to content

 Read NAT in Packet Capture

-For NAT issues, check:
+For NAT problems, you should check:

-• Is the packet visible after translation?
+• Do you see the packet after translation?

-• Is the expected NAT ID shown?
+• Is the expected NAT ID displayed?

-• Does a reply come back?
+• Does a response come back?

 More on this: Understanding NAT on Sophos Firewall: SNAT, DNAT, MASQ, PAT.